 Context

 We are a secondary school in Hong Kong.
 In the past, the criteria for assessing students' abilities has focused on students' academic performance, such as language proficiency and mathematics.
 However, some students find this more difficult than others and as a result of their poor grades these students are considered less capable.
-Therefore, by participating in the Skills Builder, students can be re-assessed for their abilities through the Skills Builder eight essential skills, in addition to their academic performance.
+Therefore, by participating in the Skills Builder Accelerator programme, students can be re-assessed for their abilities through the Skills Builder eight essential skills, in addition to their academic performance.
 At the same time, the Skills Builder Universal Framework provides a clearly structured framework for teaching students essential skills in a step-by-step manner.
 It provides staff with a clear starting point and a well-defined sequence of teaching so that progress can be checked and evidenced.

 Overall impact